Halffd/Lang/README.md

-# Yomitan Search
+# Lang

-A modern Japanese language learning tool with dictionary lookup and word saving features, built with Flutter.
+A modern multilingual language learning tool with dictionary lookup and word saving features, built with Flutter.

 ## Features